 Registration Services

 Using the OIDC approach means you completely offload processing or validation of any credentials whatsoever.
-It is also a faster, more streamlined experience for the member, because they can create their Personal Data Store's Private Key in the same form, as well as set up Multi-Factor Authentication devices if they wish.
+It is also a fast, streamlined experience for the member, because they can create their Personal Data Store's Private Key in the same form, as well as set up Multi-Factor Authentication devices if they wish.

 Below is the flow diagram showing how registration via OIDC works.
 In this diagram, the 'Mydex LaCa' is the Login and Consent App, where a member is taken to either register or login with their credentials.